Russia travel guide

 Immigration officials keep one half.
 They return the other half to you.
 You must keep it and show it at passport control when you leave Russia or your departure could be delayed.

-You will need to show your immigration card when exchanging money or when checking into your accommodation.
+You will need to show your immigration card when you exchange money or check into your accommodation.

 Questioning on arrival in Russia